Genealogy research is a fun and exciting hobby that you can do on your own or with family members. It costs very little to get started, too.

 For example, as you’re browsing a site, you can save pages that you come across that might be interesting, then go back to them later for further research.
 You can sign up for Evernote free at this link.

 Have you been researching your family history but never talked to your elderly relatives?
 You could miss out on a gold mine of information, especially if that person passes away and takes decades of memories with him/her.

 If your grandparents and their siblings have already passed on, you might be able to find friends of theirs who are still alive.
 These friends might also know of more distant relations that you don’t even know about.

 If you don’t already know about Findagrave.com, check it out as soon as you can.
 It’s one of the best free genealogy sites available in terms of the amount of information available and how easy it is to use.

 Your ancestors probably weren’t famous, but a last name in your family history might still have a listing on Wikipedia.
 This can be helpful in helping you figure out what country your ancestors came from.

 It’s possible you might also find some distant relations on Wikipedia, since you don’t have to be extremely famous to be listed there.
 Many people are listed on Wikipedia who weren’t really famous to the general public, but made significant contributions to society in some way.

 Another way to find out where your ancestors came from costs a bit of money.
-Understand what your DNA says about your health, traits and family history.
-Explore Your DNA Today at 23andMe.com.
+Ancestry DNA can help you pinpoint where in the world your genes came from.

 Most genealogy software will let you save pictures with the people in your family tree.
 Taking screenshots on your computer, phone or tablet can help you capture images you find online so you can attach them to your genealogy records.